 Nuru Safarov (PhD) - Associate Professor

-Head of Department of Electronics and Telecommunications
+Head of Department of Physics and Electronics

 PhD in Physics, Azerbaijan National Academy of Sciences, Azerbaijan.

 MS in Radio Physics & Electronics, Dnipropetrovs’k State University, Ukraine.